My Favorite Hotels in Goa

 India’s smallest state has been the country’s prime tourist region since the Hippy Trail of the 1960s.
 As well as glorious beaches, inviting bars, and a laidback lifestyle to rival Bali and Thailand, Goa offers what is rarely (or ever) found elsewhere in India: manageable traffic and crowds, minimal pollution, spicy cuisine dominated by meat and seafood, water sports, loosely-regulated nightclubs, and very cheap alcohol.
 It also boasts a Portuguese colonial heritage of forts, food, and religion far more evident than the leftovers and legacies from the British Raj.

 Goa more than doubles its population with tourists – mostly Indian, not foreign – and is busy and expensive during peak times (December and January), yet comparatively deserted during the monsoon (June to September).
 While most of the fifteen or so major beach regions have at least one of Goa’s best hotels, trendy boutiques, and/or chic yoga retreats, it’s still possible to find empty beaches and untouched fishing villages.

 The 100km-long coastline is easily (but unofficially) separated into three areas: North Goa, which is more developed and has a party vibe; South Goa, which is more serene with empty yet accessible beaches; and Central Goa, dominated by the airport and capital, Panaji (Panjim).
 When deciding a base, also factor in distance from the airport (transfers of 1-2 hours are not uncommon) and the regional train and bus transport hubs of Panaji (for all of Goa), Margao (for the south), and Mapusa (for the north).

 The regional capital and transport hub of Margao (Madgaon) has no beach but offers some colonial-era charm and decent facilities.
-To escape overcrowding and overpricing, some head further south to beaches at Cola/Khola (secluded because it’s not easy to reach), Agonda (more developed but with a village vibe and good surfing), Palolem (very scenic and popular for yoga/meditation), and Patnem (small, laidback, and packed with long-stayers).
+To escape the overcrowding and high prices, head farther south to beaches at Cola/Khola (secluded because it’s not easy to reach), Agonda (more developed but with a village vibe and good surfing), Palolem (very scenic and popular for yoga/meditation), and Patnem (small, laidback, and packed with long-stayers).